Japanese New Zealanders

 Japanese New Zealanders (日系ニュージーランド人, Nikkei Nyūjirando-jin) are New Zealand citizens of Japanese ancestry, which may include Japanese immigrants and descendants born in New Zealand.
 Japanese people first began immigrating to New Zealand in the 1890s.
 Until 1920, 14 Japanese citizens resided in New Zealand.
 Japanese immigration was halted during the period of the Pacific War and recommenced around the 1950s.
 From this period onwards, Japanese immigration remained small until the 1990s.
 In 1997, Japanese peoples were the 19th-largest ethnic group in New Zealand.
-As of the 2018 census, 18,141 New Zealand residents identify themselves as Japanese New Zealanders.
+As of the 2023 census, 19,488 New Zealand residents identify themselves as Japanese New Zealanders.

 Demographics

-In the 2018 census, 18,141 New Zealand residents identified themselves as members of the Japanese ethnic group.
-Of this number, the median age was 28.6 years.
-Females made up the majority (11,295), compared to males (6,849).
+In the 2023 census, 19,488 New Zealand residents identified themselves as members of the Japanese ethnic group.
+Of this number, the median age was 28.9 years.
+Females made up the majority (11,985), compared to males (7,405).
 Historians note that the higher proportion of women can be attributed to a larger number of Japanese women in mixed relationships with New Zealand citizens than Japanese men.
 Japanese women are also more likely to move to New Zealand for working holiday or study purposes.
-Auckland had the largest population of Japanese residents (46.7%), followed by Canterbury (17.4%) and Otago (6.5%).
-67.9% of residents of Japanese ethnicity belonged to only one ethnic group; 25.9% belonged to two ethnic groups.
-30.1% of Japanese residents were born in New Zealand, while 69.9% were born overseas.
-66.4% of these overseas born residents were born in Asia.
+Auckland had the largest population of Japanese residents (44.9%), followed by Canterbury (18.2%) and Otago (6.2%).
+63.5% of residents of Japanese ethnicity belonged to only one ethnic group; 28.8% belonged to two ethnic groups.
+34.9% of Japanese residents were born in New Zealand, while 65.1% were born overseas.
+93.2% of these overseas born residents were born in Asia.
 In the 2013 census, 10,269 residents were born in Japan.

-In the 2018 census, 88.4% of residents of Japanese ethnicity spoke English, while 61.6% spoke two languages.
-Most residents of Japanese ethnicity held no religious affiliation (73.7%); 8.2% identified as Buddhist, 9.9% identified as Christian, and 2.8% identified as belonging to other religious groups, beliefs or philosophies.
+In the 2023 census, 90.1% of residents of Japanese ethnicity spoke English, while 58.9% spoke two languages.
+Most residents of Japanese ethnicity held no religious affiliation (75.3%); 6.6% identified as Buddhist, 9.2% identified as Christian, and 2.7% identified as belonging to other religious groups, beliefs or philosophies.

-The most common professions for Japanese in New Zealand were professionals (20.3%), community and personal service workers (18.4%) and technicians and trade workers (13.7%).
-40.3% of Japanese in New Zealand reported full-time employment.
-39.9% of Japanese in New Zealand were currently studying.
+The most common professions for Japanese in New Zealand were professionals (23.0%), community and personal service workers (16.7%) and technicians and trade workers (13.4%).
+43.6% of Japanese in New Zealand reported full-time employment.